 Until then, their golden years are likely to be tainted by financial worries and hardships.
 The average debt for families in which the head of the household is 75 or older is $36,757, according to a 2017 study by the Employee Benefit Research Institute.

 It’s almost impossible to crawl out of that kind of financial grave once you’re in it.
-A few of the smart moves you can make to avoid it:
+A few of the smart moves you can make to pay off debt before retirement:

 - Get a second job